Our Guide to the Plaza Premium Lounge in Toronto (Terminal 3, Transborder)

 Image source: Plaza Premium Lounge

 Unless your flight is at the crack of dawn, your first challenge will be finding a seat.
-Your second will be waiting patiently for one of 2 washroom stalls – the more traffic, the longer your wait, and the greater your chances of finding a dirty mess.
+Your second will be waiting patiently for one of 2 washroom stalls – the more traffic, the longer your wait.

 Dining